Debra Rosenfeld, LMFT—Career Coach for Physicians and Future Physicians

 What Is a Summary of Qualifications?

-A summary of qualifications is a brief paragraph or set of three to five bullets that summarizes your key skills, experiences, strengths, and achievements as they relate to the position you are applying for.
+A summary of qualifications contains three to seven bullet points that summarize your key skills, experiences, strengths, and achievements as they relate to the position you are applying for.
+The summary of qualifications should contain the most important keywords used in the job description.
 The summary should be customized for each position.
 It is placed immediately after your contact information at the beginning of your resume.

 How Do I Write a Summary?

-The summary of qualifications is surprisingly easy to write!
-I’ll demonstrate how to do it by showing you a sample job description, followed by a summary written in both paragraph and bulleted styles.
+The summary of qualifications is surprisingly easy to write.
+I’ll demonstrate how to do it by showing you a sample job description followed by a corresponding summary.
 (So you can see how the key job qualifications are represented in the summary, I have matched them with corresponding numbers.
 Your resume, of course, will not contain these numbers.)

 Don’t worry if you do not meet all the qualifications—few people do—just include your relevant experience.